-In this webinar, Hans Dockter, CEO & Founder of Gradle, talked about the emerging practice of developer productivity engineering, a discipline of using data to improve essential development processes from build/test to CI/CD.
+In this webinar, Hans Dockter, CEO & Founder of Gradle, talks about the emerging practice of developer productivity engineering, a discipline of using data to improve essential development processes from build/test to CI/CD.

 - Quantify the costs of a low productivity environment with wasted time waiting for builds, tests, and CI/CD pipelines